Best Harness For Pugs | Perfect For This Snub Nosed Breed

 Best Ultra-Cool Harness for Pugs

-Doggie Design Cool Mesh Netted Dog Harness with Matching Leash
+Doggie Cool Mesh Netted Dog Harness with Matching Leash

 We already discussed how important it is to keep your little guy cool.
-This can present a dilemma in the heat of the summer since most harness designs can trap heat.
+This can present a dilemma in the heat of the summer since most body harness styles can trap heat.
 This ultralight harness for Pugs is a great choice when the weather is sweltering hot.

-Let’s be clear: This lightweight design is not sturdy enough to last forever.
+Let’s be clear: This option within our list of best harness for Pugs, is a lightweight style that not sturdy enough to last forever.
 Then again, it is quite inexpensive to periodically replace.

 On the other hand, it is pretty cute, and it does come with a matching leash for the fashion forward pug.
 And, unlike a plain collar, this soft and pliable vest style harness won’t compress the windpipe.
 Great news for a breed that already sometimes struggles with a compromised airway.